-Czechoslovakian Wolfdog: Characteristics, Origin, Temperament
+Czechoslovakian Wolfdog: Origin, Characteristics, Uses

 The Czechoslovakian Wolfdog is a relatively new dog breed of wolfdog that traces it’s original lineage to an experiment conducted in 1955 in Czechoslovakia.
 It is also known by some other names such as Ceskoslovenský vlcák (Czech), Ceskoslovenský vlciak (Slovak) and Czechoslovak Vlcak (USA – official name under AKC, UKC).